Pennsylvania LLC (7 Step Guide) – How to Form an LLC in Pennsylvania

 A Pennsylvania Limited Liability Company (LLC) is one of the best business structure options for any business in the Keystone State.
 With the reduced personal liability of a corporation and the pass-through taxation of a sole proprietorship, an LLC is the perfect growth structure for any entrepreneur.

 Plus, if you are looking to start your business in the Northeastern U.S., look no further than Pennsylvania.
 Housed in the heart of the East Coast, Pennsylvania has a large workforce and plentiful higher education opportunities to support growth.
-If you are looking to form your Pennsylvania LLC, just follow these seven easy steps.
+If you are looking to form your Pennsylvania LLC, just follow these seven easy steps which we’ll talk about in a moment.

 - Benefits of a Pennsylvania LLC